Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Introduction

 Visualization atlases are an emerging genre of open data platforms designed to make complex datasets about societal challenges available, transparent, and comprehensive~\cite{wang_visualization_2025}.
 Prominent examples include the Atlas of Economic Complexity~\cite{GrowthLab2013Atlas}, the Atlas of UN Sustainable Development Goals~\cite{atlasSustainability}, and the IPCC's WGI Interactive Atlas of possible climate futures~\cite{atlasIPCC}.
 While all of these examples provide comprehensive multidimensional data from public sources and institutions, they also go beyond traditional open-data platforms that merely grant access to data files: these atlases leverage interactive visualizations and rich contextual explanations to curate cohesive collections of visualizations, dashboards, reports, and stories.
 They also typically offer onboarding, navigation, and methodological explanations to support their readers.

-Providing multiple means of engaging with data is complex, and visualizations for both exploration and explanation introduce challenges that are not captured by existing visualization design methodologies (e.g., \cite{sedlmair2012design, oppermann2020data,munznerNestedModelVisualization2009}).
-Yet, the few limited written accounts on atlas design~\cite{goodwin2024designing,10.1145/3544549.3573866, oppermann_bike_2018} provide some early, yet largely incomplete evidence of the challenges inherent to larger atlas projects.
-These challenges to atlas design include typically large and multidimensional datasets and that they require extensive resources for design, development, and communication.
+Providing multiple means of engaging with data is complex, and visualizations for exploration and explanation introduce challenges not captured by existing visualization design methodologies (e.g., \cite{sedlmair2012design, oppermann2020data,munznerNestedModelVisualization2009}).
+Yet, the limited written accounts on atlas design~\cite{goodwin2024designing,10.1145/3544549.3573866, oppermann_bike_2018} provide some early, yet incomplete evidence of the challenges inherent to larger atlas projects.
+These challenges to atlas design typically include large and multidimensional datasets and require extensive resources for design, development, and communication.
 Visualization atlases are also designed for diverse audiences and different use cases: they generally aim to inform, educate, and support both in-depth analysis and decision making.
-Atlases need to be directed simultaneously towards domain experts, data-analysts, researchers, communicators, businesses, policy makers, as well as the general public.
-Each of these user groups have different objectives and knowledge about the topic in question, the visualizations provided, and the ways in which the data has been collected and analyzed, requiring careful explanations and onboarding.
-Existing visualization design guidelines and frameworks are generally directed towards specific forms of visualization (e.g., dashboards \cite{bach2022dashboard}, data-stories \cite{lee2015more}, news articles \cite{shan2024design}) with rather specific tasks, user groups, and design spaces.
+Atlases need to address an audience spanning domain experts, researchers, businesses, educators, and the public.
+Each of these user groups has different objectives and knowledge about the topic in question, the visualizations provided, and the ways in which data have been collected and analyzed, requiring careful explanations and onboarding.
+Existing visualization design guidelines and frameworks are generally directed towards specific forms of visualization (e.g., dashboards \cite{bach2022dashboard}, data-stories \cite{lee2015more}, news articles \cite{shan2024design}) with rather specific tasks and user groups.
 Ultimately, atlases need to dynamically adapt to changes in data and topics they present~\cite{hinrichs_defense_2019, vines_configuring_2013, walny_data_2020}.